 When to see a doctor

 Call your doctor if you have pain and swelling in your ankle and you suspect a sprain.
 Self-care measures may be all you need, but talk to your doctor to discuss whether you should have your ankle evaluated.
-If your signs and symptoms are severe, it's possible you may have broken a bone in your ankle or lower leg.
+If signs and symptoms are severe, you may have significant damage to a ligament or a broken bone in your ankle or lower leg.

 A sprain occurs when your ankle is forced to move out of its normal position, which can cause one or more of the ankle's ligaments to stretch, partially tear or tear completely.